varnish/hitch/hitch.man.rst

 Backend endpoint (default is "[127.0.0.1]:8000") The -b argument can also take a UNIX domain socket path E.g. --backend="/path/to/sock"

+If ``--chroot`` is also specified, the UNIX domain socket path will be at runtime resolved from within the chroot, and must be specified with the path it is accessible from within the chroot.
+I.e. for a ``/run/hitch`` chroot and a ``/run/hitch/sock`` UNIX domain socket, configure the backend argument as ``/sock``.

 ``-f  --frontend=[HOST]:PORT[+CERT]``
 -------------------------------------